andeya/goutil/README.md

 Performance:

-- At least 4 times the exclusive resource pool,
+- The longer the business is, the more obvious the performance improvement.
-<br>and the longer the business is,
+<br>If the service is executed for 1ms each time, the performance is improved by about 4 times;
-<br>the more obvious the performance improvement
+<br>If the business is executed for 10ms each time, the performance is improved by about 28 times
 - The average time spent on each operation will not change significantly,
 <br>but the overall throughput is greatly improved